 If you enjoy your freedom and want to go for a little adventure and not behave like other tourists, then rent a car!!!

-Regarding car locations in United States, Rentalcars is a good option.
-I’ve spent a lot of time searching for car rentals on the Internet and found this company to be the most affordable.
-You can always double check, but I found them to be the best on the market.
-Besides, they are leader on the car rental market, it surely means something.
+Regarding car locations in the United States, Rentalcars is a good option.
+I’ve spent a lot of time searching for car rentals on the Internet and found this company the most affordable.
+You can always double-check, but I found them to be the best on the market.
+Besides, they are a leader in the car rental market!

-During my trip to Florida a few years ago, I rented a car and of course I chose Rentalcars (after once again, I looked around for the best deal).
-I was lucky enough to be able to rent a convertible at the price of a regular car comparing to other rental sites.
+During my trip to Florida a few years ago, I rented a car, and of course, I chose Rentalcars (after once again, I looked around for the best deal).
+I was lucky enough to rent a convertible at the price of a regular car compared to other rental sites.

 The good tip before renting a car: watch out as they always try to sell you insurances and especially if they always insist that it’s for your own good!!!
-You must know that if you’re paying your rental car with Gold Mastercard or a Visa Premier, insurances are already included.
+You must know that insurances are already included if you’re paying for your rental car with Gold Mastercard or a Visa Premier.

 Next, think of getting a GPS to get around American roads.
-The roads are quiet different from those in Europe especially traffic signals!!!
-My advice is to download a navigator app on your smartphone instead of adding a GPS on your rental.
+The roads are quite different from those in Europe, especially traffic signals!!!
+My advice is to download a navigator app on your smartphone instead of adding a GPS to your rental.

 Otherwise, you can always count on a good old paper map of the East coast of United States, and this should be interesting!!! 🙂